Saturday, August 5

 a deeply nourishing mini-retreat

-including lunch with in-season and locally-foraged ingredients.
+including lunch with locally-foraged ingredients.

 Nature therapy is a simple practice that focuses on mindfully spending time in nature using your senses to promote healing, better health and wellness, and increased feelings of happiness, joy and gratitude.
 This will be an easy, slow meander through the forest with Tina Hayes of EcoHealth Initiative, focused on being where you are in the present moment and noticing what nature has to offer!